POS Integration: Definition, Benefits & Integrations to Consider

 Provides tools to manage inventory, reservations, payments, maintenance, waivers, deliveries, tracking, and reporting | An appointment scheduling software that includes tools for accepting both online and in-store rentals or registrations |

-Why you need it: Businesses that sell age-restricted products such as tobacco and alcohol will have a better chance of being approved for a business license with the proper age verification tools integrated into their POS system.
+Why you need it: Businesses that sell age-restricted products, such as tobacco and alcohol, will have a better chance of being approved for a business license if they have the proper age-verification tools integrated into their POS systems.

 Examples: